pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 To invite a new member:

 1. Select the members tab.
-2. To invite new members using their email addresses, select **Invite members**.
-After the new member(s) have been invited, they will receive an email with a link to click to accept the invitation.
+2. To invite a new member using their email address, select **Invite members**.
+After the new member is invited, they will receive an email allowing them to accept the invite.
 3. To invite new members by sharing a link, select **Copy new invite link**.
 This will copy a link to your clipboard that you can share directly.

 New member invitation links never expire and may only be used one time.